turbot/tailpipe-docs/docs/manage/hive.md

 ### Index: Custom Partition Key

 Each plugin chooses what the **index** is for a given table.
-Because the data is laid out into partitions,  performance is optimized when the partition appears in a `where` or `join` clause, or is used on a **schema**  definition.
+Because the data is laid out into partitions,  performance is optimized when the partition appears in a `where` or `join` clause.
 The index provides a way to segment the data to optimize lookup performance in a way that is *optimal for the specific plugin*.
 For example, AWS tables index on account id, Azure tables on subscription, and GCP on project id.

 ```bash
 tp_table=aws_cloudtrail_log